jdasfd/withncbi_note/note/electron_transfer_HGT.md

 - Pfam: PF00301: Rubredoxin
 - Panther: PTHR47627: Rubredoxin

-In PIRSF database, the Pfam domain was contained, so I used the Pfam HMM.
+In PIRSF database, the same Pfam domain was contained, so I used the Pfam HMM.

 ### hmmsearch for Rubredoxin